 He was the winner of the Atlanta Opera Guild Voice Competition, Atlanta Opera Music Club Competition and received 2nd prize in the Georgia NATS Competition and was a finalist in Honor's Recital Georgia State University Competition.
 His most relevant award was the encouragement award by the Metropolitan Opera in New York.

 After receiving the title of Master of Arts at Georgia State University Samuel Ferreira moved to Europe.
 He continues his studies in music, languages, spirituality, arts and keeps his career alive.
-He currently lives in Warsaw, Poland, and is engaged to Diana Kuls.
+He currently lives in Warsaw, Poland, where teaches voice at Cantores Minores - Warsaw's Cathedral's Male Choir, and is happily married to Diana Kuls-Ferreira.